olehyev138/diverst-devv/docs/devops/environment-initialization.md

 `mv devops/terraform/envs/prod/<client-name>/client.tfvars devops/terraform/envs/prod/<client-name>/<client-name>.tfvars`

+Fill out the properties `<client-name>.tfvars` & `main.tf` with the values from the previous steps

 #### D) Run Terraform

-To run terraform, one simply needs to `cd` into the new environment module, run terraform and pass it the `tfvars` file.
+To run terraform, one simply needs to `cd` into the new environment module, initialize and run terraform, passing it the `tfvars` file.

+`terraform init` is idempotent and is safe to run anytime.

+- `terraform init`

-`terraform apply -var-file='<client-name>.tfvars`
+- `terraform apply -var-file='<client-name>.tfvars`

-Fill out the properties `<client-name>.tfvars` & `main.tf` with the values from the previous steps

 ## 2) Database initialization